 Moreover Josiah put away the mediums, wizards, teraphim, idols, and all the abominations that were seen in the land of Judah and in Jerusalem, so that he established the words of the law that were written in the book that the priest Hilkiah had found in the house of the Lord.
 Before him there was no king like him, who turned to the Lord with all his heart, with all his soul, and with all his might, according to all the law of Moses; nor did any like him arise after him.
 (2 Kings 23:1-25)

-that teaches the commandments of God must be obeyed.
+The commandments of God must be obeyed.
 If any church does not do that then it is an apostate church.
-We must leave all such churches.
-That leadership must set the example as did King Josiah in his day.
+The leadership must set the example as did King Josiah in his day.

-restores God-given celebrations.
-For Josiah’s day, it was the Passover meal that had to be reclaimed.
+God-given celebrations need to be restored.
+For Josiah’s day, the Passover meal had to be reclaimed.
 Today, it must be the Holy Communion.
-The bread and the wine are a sacramental forms of the body and blood of Jesus.
+The bread and the wine are sacramental forms of the body and blood of Jesus.
 We must partake of him frequently.